Astros vs. Brewers Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has collected 45 hits with nine doubles, seven home runs and 23 walks.
+- Kyle Tucker has put up 46 hits with nine doubles, seven home runs and 24 walks.
 He has driven in 33 runs with seven stolen bases.

 Tucker Recent Games